 PUBLIC AND REGULATORY

-Within Alice role as junior counsel she is actively involved with the Inquiry’s investigations of:
+Alice is actively involved with the Inquiry’s investigations into:

 - The Roman Catholic Church